ajinderbains/Kickstaeter_Analysis_AB/README.md

 ## Analysis and Challenges

 [Kickstarter_challenge](kickstarter_challenge.xlsx)
- ,From this excel sheet outcomes are analyzed based on launch date and goal .
+ ,this excel sheet is used to analyse outcomes based on launch date and goal .

 ### Analysis of Outcomes Based on Launch Date